This page was updated on November 11

 Crime, immigration and unemployment are among Chileans’ top concerns.
 Voting is mandatory in this election, and approximately 15.8 million people are now registered to vote.
 This will likely lead to a significantly higher participation rate than in 2021, when 7.1 million citizens cast their ballots in the first round.
 Chile’s constitution prohibits consecutive presidential terms, and President Gabriel Boric is not up for reelection.

-Candidates polling over 15% in a September Cadem Plaza Pública survey are included below in alphabetical order by last name.
+The four leading candidates in an October Cadem Plaza Pública survey are included below in alphabetical order by last name.
 AQ asked a dozen nonpartisan experts on Chile to help us identify where each candidate stands on two spectrums: left versus right on economic matters, and personalistic versus institutionalist on leadership style.
 We’ve published the averages of their responses, with a caveat: Platforms evolve, and so do candidates.
 We will occasionally update this page to reflect developments in the campaigns.

 Jeannette Jara